SophiaSandoval/ChatChit-ios/README.md

 **Project Timeline:**

-I started working on ChitChat in August but took a break to develop a website for a plumbing company, which explains the gap in the project timeline.
+I started working on ChitChat in August but took a break to develop a website for a plumbing company,arplumbinganddrain.com, which explains the gap in the project timeline.
 I have now resumed work on ChitChat and wanted to provide an update on its current status and future developments.

 **Current Features:**